With Veeam Backup for AWS, you can protect data in the following ways:

-- Create cloud-native snapshots of EC2 instances
+- Create cloud-native snapshots of EC2 and RDS instances

 - Replicate cloud-native snapshots to a remote site

 By default, cloud-native snapshots are stored only in the AWS Region where the processed instance resides.
 For enhanced data safety, you can instruct Veeam Backup for AWS to create copies of cloud-native snapshots and store them in any other AWS Region within any AWS account.
 You can also combine the snapshot replication functionality with various data recovery options to migrate instance data between AWS Regions and AWS accounts.